-9 Commentariorum in Isaiam, libri xviii, Prol.: PL 24,17B, quoted in Catechism of the Catholic Church (CCC), London: Geoffrey Chapman, 1994, para.
+&lt;sup>9 Commentariorum in Isaiam, libri xviii, Prol.: PL 24,17B, quoted in Catechism of the Catholic Church (CCC), London: Geoffrey Chapman, 1994, para.
 133, and in the Vatican II Council's Dei Verbum, 25.

-10 Introduction to Revelation, English Standard Version Study Bible, Crossway Bibles: Illinois, 2008; 2456.
+&lt;sup>10 Introduction to Revelation, English Standard Version Study Bible, Illinois: Crossway Bibles, 2008; 2456.

-11 H.B.
+&lt;sup>11 H.B.
 Swete, The Apocalypse of St. John, cxxxii-cxxxiii.

-which these symbols have been inserted in the vision narrative of Revelation.12 However, whereas the spatial indicators in the text are self-explanatory,13 the temporal organization of the visions, and the events they refer to, is not.
+which these symbols have been inserted in the vision narrative of Revelation.
+However, whereas the spatial indicators in the text are fairly self-explanatory, the temporal organization of the visions, and the events they refer to, is not.
 Above all, it is confusion over the temporal organization of the text and its visions that has spawned the variety of interpretations and the disagreement among interpreters.
 As we saw above, some interpreters see the text as referring to past events, others to future events, others to a mixture of past, present and future events, and others to no particular events at all; the five approaches to the interpretation of the Book of Revelation mentioned above all differ in their identification of the temporal events to which the visions of the main part of the text refer (Rev 4,1-22,5).
-Before going on to consider if there is anything in the text itself that can bring about a convergence of these different approaches, it should be noted that all are based upon a different assumption about the text, with each assumption having some rather loose connection with a particular feature of the text.
+Before going on to consider if there is nothing in the text itself that can bring about a convergence of these different approaches, it is surely important to reflect on what may have caused this variety of approaches to evolve in the first place.

+Without entering the details of each approach, it is true to say that all are based upon a different assumption about the text, with each assumption having some rather loose connection with a particular feature of the text.